MicheleGa/ContinualBP/README.md

 ## Example Usage

 In the directory *notebooks*, it is possible to find a simple example where the model is employed to perform prediction on a test sample.
 Further information can be found in the brief jupyter notebook.

+## Installing Energy Estimation Tools

+At the following [url](https://timeloop.csail.mit.edu/v4/installation) it is possible to isntall timeloop and accelergy to give a ballpark of the model consumptions.
+When installing make sure you have the python venv (with python 3.10) activated or to use their docker container.

+## TO-DO 1: remember to change how the encoder features are saved in the replay buffer during personalization, save them after averagin over the time dimension to save space!
+Note that we end up with the predcition haed being simply an MLP regressing values and not full waveforms whcih is not even useful in practice.